Skip to main content

 Memorise: Jubjub has cofactor 8.
 Pallas and Vesta have cofactor 1.
 BLS12-381 G1,G2\mathbb{G}_1, \mathbb{G}_2 have non-trivial subgroup-membership concerns even though they are pairing groups; specific checks are required.

-[a]B = [a]B + [a]T = [a]B + [amodhT]T.[a] B \;=\; [a] B^{\circ} \;+\; [a] T \;=\; [a] B^{\circ} \;+\; [a \bmod h_T] T.
+[a]B = [a]B + [a]T = [a]B + [amodhT]T.[a] B \;=\; [a] B^{\circ} \;+\; [a] T \;=\; [a] B^{\circ} \;+\; [a \bmod h_T]\, T.

-A 32-byte sequence P~enc\tilde{P}_{\text{enc}} is a valid encoding of a Jubjub point if and only if:
+Invariant 2.5 (ZIP 216, canonical Jubjub element).
+A 32-byte sequence P~enc{0,1}256\tilde{P}_{\text{enc}} \in \{0,1\}^{256} is a valid encoding of a Jubjub point PEJubjubP \in E^{\circ}_{\text{Jubjub}} if and only if all of the following hold:

-1. Strip the high bit of byte 31 as parity s{0,1}s \in \{0, 1\}; the remaining 255 bits encode vFrv \in \mathbb{F}_r canonically with v<rv < r.
+1. Strip the high bit of byte 31 as parity s{0,1}s \in \{0, 1\}; the remaining 255 bits encode vFrv \in \mathbb{F}_r canonically in the sense of Definition 2.3, with v<rv < r.

-2. Solve u2=(v21)/(dv2+1)u^2 = (v^2 - 1) / (d v^2 + 1).
-If dv2+1=0d v^2 + 1 = 0 or no solution exists, reject.
+2. Solve u2=(v21)/(dv2+1)Fru^2 = (v^2 - 1) / (d v^2 + 1) \in \mathbb{F}_r.
+If dv2+1=0d v^2 + 1 = 0 in Fr\mathbb{F}_r, or no solution uFru \in \mathbb{F}_r exists, reject.

-3. Choose u=u0u = u_0 if lsb(u0)=s\text{lsb}(u_0) = s, else u=u0u = -u_0.
+3. Among the two solutions ±u0\pm u_0, choose u=u0u = u_0 if lsb(u0)=s\mathrm{lsb}(u_0) = s, else u=u0u = -u_0.
 If u0=0u_0 = 0, the parity bit must be 00 for canonical encoding.

-4. The point (u,v)(u, v) must lie in EJubjubE^{\circ}_{\text{Jubjub}}.
+4. The point (u,v)E(Fr)(u, v) \in E(\mathbb{F}_r) must lie in EJubjubE^{\circ}_{\text{Jubjub}}.

 Pre-NU5 code accepted some non-canonical encodings; ZIP 216 codifies the strict consensus rule.